 - A. The Tree Mitigation Fund has been created in the general trust fund of Marion County for the purpose of accepting and disbursing the contributions made to the Board as part of the tree replacement monies deposited for tree replacement purposes.
 This fund shall be used to enhance tree replacement in Marion County and to enhance the Marion County Parks system. - B. An application to pay in lieu of installing any required tree mitigation replacement trees is made through the County's Landscape Architect.
-The "pay in lieu" option shall only be used for tree mitigation replacement trees. - C. At the County's discretion, in lieu of installing replacement trees, a permittee may pay a fee into the Tree Mitigation Fund at the tree replacement fee as listed in the County's annual fee list. - D. Payment into the Tree Mitigation Fund shall be approved by the County's Landscape Architect and approved by the Board prior to issuance of the tree removal permit or development approval. - E. The County Landscape Architect shall provide an annual report to the Board describing the available funds, annual expenditures, and a narrative describing the disbursement and utilization of tree mitigation funds.
+The "pay in lieu" option shall only be used for tree mitigation replacement trees and for no other landscape or tree planting requirement as stated in this Code. - C. At the County's discretion, in lieu of installing replacement trees, a permittee may pay a fee into the Tree Mitigation Fund at a per-tree cost.
+The amount of such fee shall be determined on a case by case basis through the public solicitation for bids and the amount shall be based on: the tree replacement fee as listed in the County's annual fee list. - (1) The wholesale cost of material - (2) Cost of labor for installation - (3) Cost of maintenance for two years

+- D. Payment into the Tree Mitigation Fund shall be recommendedapproved by the County's Landscape Architect and approved by the Board prior to issuance of the tree removal permit or development approval. - E. Tree mitigation funds shall be used by the County for the installation, establishment, and maintenance of trees on public property within Marion County. - E. The County Landscape Architect shall provide an annual report to the Board describing the available funds, annual expenditures, and a narrative describing the disbursement and utilization of tree mitigation funds.